saifeemustafaq/mustafa-pm-prep/src/content/execution.md

 "To measure the success of a new feature aimed at increasing user engagement in a social media app, I would take a multi-faceted approach focusing on both quantitative and qualitative metrics.

-First, I'd establish clear success criteria aligned with our overall engagement goals.
+First, I would establish clear success criteria aligned with our overall engagement goals.
 For example, let's say we've introduced a new 'Stories' feature similar to Instagram or Snapchat.
 Our primary goal might be to increase daily active users by 20% within three months of launch.

-Next, I'd select relevant engagement metrics to track.
+Next, I would select relevant engagement metrics to track.
 For our 'Stories' feature, key metrics would include:

 1. Feature adoption rate: The percentage of users who have tried the Stories feature at least once.
 2. Daily active users (DAU) of the feature: To track how many users are engaging with Stories daily.